harveyff/slate/source/index.html.md

 ```

-This endpoint retrieves a specific kitten.
+This endpoint returns all ByteTrade's supported trading symbol.

 ### HTTP Request